Npoubko/Mentzer-Quote-Images/README.md

 # Mentzer Quote Images
 The best of Mike Mentzer.
 Pulled from a variety of his material.
 Go into the /images folder to see all of them.
+Please download and share.
+Mike's wisdom will not be suppressed.

-Below are some of the best ones.
+Below are some of his best quotes.

 ![](images/mikementzer1.png)
 ![](images/mikementzer3.png)